deschler/django-modeltranslation/docs/modeltranslation/usage.rst

 .. versionadded:: 0.5

-Every model registered for translation is patched so that its manager becomes a subclass of ``MultilingualManager`` (of course, if a custom manager was defined on the model, its functions will be retained). ``MultilingualManager`` simplifies language-aware queries, especially on third-party apps, by rewriting query field names.
+Every model registered for translation is patched so that all its managers become subclasses of ``MultilingualManager`` (of course, if a custom manager was defined on the model, its functions will be retained). ``MultilingualManager`` simplifies language-aware queries, especially on third-party apps, by rewriting query field names.

+Every model's manager is patched, not only ``objects`` (even managers inherited from abstract base classes).

 For example::